 F.Y.
 Eye is building awareness, urgency and confidence in the 2020 Census to make sure New York gets its fair share of federal funding and congressional representation.

-Note about the coronavirus COVID-19: The Census Bureau is carefully monitoring the situation and will follow the guidance of federal, state and local health authorities.
+Note about COVID-19: The Census Bureau is carefully monitoring the situation and will follow the guidance of federal, state and local health authorities.
 It has never been easier to respond on your own, whether online, over the phone or by mail—all without having to meet a census taker.
 The Census Bureau is encouraging everyone to respond online as soon as you receive your invitation with the provided instructions to go online.
-The deadline to self-respond is September 30, 2020.